nevencaplar/PTF_AGN/ReadMe.md

 ## Help:

-For problems with the data or if something is not clear, send us an email at [email](mailto:ncaplar@princeton.edu).
+For problems with the data or if something is not clear, send us an [email](mailto:ncaplar@princeton.edu).